JumaQasimiM/OnlineShoping/README.md

 - [x] #739
 - [ ] https://github.com/octo-org/octo-repo/issues/740
 @octocat :+1: This PR looks great - it's ready to merge! :shipit:
+:heart::yellow_heart: :blue_heart:
 Here is a simple footnote[^1].

 A footnote can also have multiple lines[^2].